Pymaster3119/Dr-Debate/Readme.md

 # Dr. Debate

 ## How to run
-1. Create a file at DebateDaddy/key.txt containing an OpenAI API key
+1. Create a file at Dr Debate/key.txt containing an OpenAI API key
 2. Run the app.py python application
 3. Visit the address localhost:8080
 4. If this does not work, try changing the network.
 Possibly, try joining youir cell phone's mobile data, if possible